cristianomoliveira/Breweries-_data_engineering/README.md

 - It's a best practice to organize your Azure resources into Resource Groups for easier management and organization.
 - Linked services in Data Factory define the connection information to data stores and compute resources.
 - Data Factory allows you to create data pipelines to move and transform data between different data stores.
+- Datasets in Azure Data Factory represent data structures within data stores, pointing to or referencing the data you want to use in your activities as inputs and outputs.
+- When creating datasets, ensure that the file paths and formats accurately reflect your data structure in the Storage Accounts.
+- Event-based triggers in Azure Data Factory allow for near real-time data processing.
+- Ensure that the service principal for your Data Factory has the necessary permissions on both the Blob Storage and Data Lake.
+- Consider implementing error handling and logging in your pipeline for production scenarios.

 ## Further Information